 If you’re not already familiar with ad retargeting, it’s a form of online advertising that can help you keep your brand in front of bounced traffic after they leave your website.
 It allows you to target and serve ads only to people who’ve previously visited your website, used your mobile app, or in some cases, visited and bought something from a physical brick and mortar location.

 There are six major methods of ad retargeting you should know.
-You need to know these in order to help strategize your ad retargeting planning and campaigns.
+You need to know these in order to help strategize your retargeting ads planning and campaigns.
 They include: